picosonic/js13k-2024/README.md

 [Click here to play now](https://picosonic.github.io/js13k-2024/)

 # Attribution of assets
+Martin Johston-Banks designed the thumbnail and cover images.

+I had help designing some levels and play testing from Ethan and Amelie.

 _Using part of The Trout Quintet (D.667) by Franz Schubert (in the public domain since it was composed in 1819 - before 1924)_